thepolicylab-projectportals/project-portal-theme/sites/README.md

 "build:<site id>": "cross-env PP_CONFIG_BASE=/sites/<site id> gatsby build",
 ```

+### Add language file

+To customize the language usedin the app, we create a `language.json` file which provides all text blurbs in the app as well as some metadata for the deployment.
+Copy the `language.json` file from another site to get started and update it as needed.

 ### Add tailwind theme

 To customize tailwind colors/fonts for a site, we create a `tailwind.config.js` file which extends our base config.
 Below is an example.
 See [the tailwind documentation](https://tailwindcss.com/docs/presets#how-configurations-are-merged) for more information on how these values are merged with the base values.